Latest Winning Numbers:

 Is there a Mega Millions mobile app?

-Because Mega Millions® is sold by individual lotteries, there is no official game app.
+Because Mega Millions® is sold by individual lotteries, there is no official game app (although our website is a mobile-first design).
 Most lotteries have their own apps, which typically contain information about the games they offer, including Mega Millions.
 Some lotteries’ apps also provide winning number notifications and other useful tools.

 What happens to Mega Millions payments if the winner dies before collecting?

-If a winner dies before receiving all annual payments, Mega Millions® will continue to pay the annual payments, as scheduled, to the winner's designated beneficiary or to the winner's estate.
+If a winner who has chosen the Annuity Option dies before receiving all annual payments, Mega Millions® will continue to pay the annual payments, as scheduled, to the winner's designated beneficiary or to the winner's estate.

 Are prizes taxable?

 Yes.
 All prizes are subject to income taxes.
-For tax-withholding information, please check with your Mega Millions® lottery.
+For tax-withholding information, please check with your participating lottery.

-If you are a Mega Millions® jackpot winner, you will have the choice of a Cash Option or an Annual Payout.
-Annuity option: Provides for an initial annual payment followed by 29 annual payments.
+If you are a Mega Millions® jackpot winner, you will have the choice of a Cash Option or an annual payout, also called the Annuity Option.
+The Cash Option provides a one-time, lump-sum payment that is equal to all the cash in the Mega Millions jackpot prize pool and is based on actual sales.
+The Annuity Option provides for an initial annual payment followed by 29 annual payments.
 Each payment is 5 percent larger than the previous one.
-Cash option: A one-time, lump-sum payment that is equal to all the cash in the Mega Millions jackpot prize pool.
+This prize option also is based on the actual cash value of the jackpot, and the 30-year U.S. Treasures rate.
+Note that these actual values may vary from the estimates.
 Prize claim parameters vary from state to state.
 Contact your Mega Millions state lottery for detailed information.

 What happens if I lose a ticket?